 \subsubsection{Model featuring a hypothetical second planet}

-Finally, a simple 2-planet model has also been tested on \texttt{juliet}\footnote{\texttt{\href{https://juliet.readthedocs.io/en/latest/}{https://juliet.readthedocs.io}}} \citep{2019MNRAS.490.2262E}, freezing both eccentricities to zero.
-This allowed to investigate the impact of a hypothetical second planet on our results.
-It shows a slightly higher Bayesian log-evidence in respect to any other model ($\Delta\ln Z=1.5$, compared to the eccentric 1-planet case and quasi-periodic kernel) which points to the possible presence of a lighter object with $30\pm0.4~\mathrm{days}$ orbital period, causing a $3.8\pm0.9$ ms$^{-1}$ RV semi-amplitude $K$.
+Finally, a simple two-planet model was tested on \texttt{juliet}\footnote{\texttt{\href{https://juliet.readthedocs.io/en/latest/}{https://juliet.readthedocs.io}}} \citep{2019MNRAS.490.2262E}, freezing both eccentricities to zero.
+This allowed us to investigate the impact of a hypothetical second planet on our results.
+It shows a slightly higher Bayesian log-evidence with respect to any other model ($\Delta\ln Z=1.5$, compared to the eccentric one-planet case and quasi-periodic kernel) which points to the possible presence of a lighter object with an orbital period of $30\pm0.4~\mathrm{days}$, causing a $3.8\pm0.9$ ms$^{-1}$ RV semi-amplitude $K$.
 It is worth mentioning that adding a GP to this model did not increase its likelihood.
-Moreover, in this scenario, the evaluated parameters of the first planet do not significantly differ from the 1-planet model results, but the jitter levels are higher ($\sigma_{\textsf{HARPS-N}}=3.5\pm0.6~\mathrm{m\:s^{-1}}$, $\sigma_{\textsf{SOPHIE}}=5.6\pm0.8~\mathrm{m\:s^{-1}}$), as expected.
+Moreover, in this scenario the evaluated parameters of the first planet do not significantly differ from the one-planet model results, but the jitter levels are higher ($\sigma_{\textsf{HARPS-N}}=3.5\pm0.6~\mathrm{m\:s^{-1}}$, $\sigma_{\textsf{SOPHIE}}=5.6\pm0.8~\mathrm{m\:s^{-1}}$), as expected.
 However, no transit of this hypothetical second planet has been observed in the \textit{TESS} LC, so the confirmation of a non-transiting planet would certainly require more evidence.
 We conclude that the results presented in Table~\ref{tab:best_fit} are robust with respect to the possibility of the presence of a second planet around TOI-1710.